Should I Do Cardio Before or After Weight Training?

 Resistance training, weight training or strength training all involve working against a resistance for muscle gain and increased strength.
 This resistance can be free weights or machines, for example.
 Resistance training acts as a stressor to your muscles, forcing them to adapt and get stronger and less prone to injury.
 When your muscles get stronger they also get bigger, in a process known as hypertrophy.

 In weight training, you are performing anaerobic exercise.
 Each muscle contraction has to generate enough force to move the weight.
-It relies on fast-twitch muscle fibers, powered by ATP.
+It relies on fast-twitch muscle fibres, powered by ATP.
 These quick bursts of activity are difficult to maintain for long periods of time because of the energy system they draw on.
-As a result, you can typically only lift weights for a given number of reps — usually somewhere between six to 15.
+As a result, you can typically only lift weights for a given number of reps—usually somewhere between six to 15.

 When to Do Cardio Before Weights